This annual list of the best miscellaneous full-service restaurant franchises was revised and updated on June 29, 2021.

 Every breakfast meal comes with a side of “creamy dreamy grits” and many also feature “oven-roasted moon dusted potatoes.”
 Other southern classics with a modern twist include turkey hash, oven-fried green tomatoes, biscuit chicken pot pie, and homemade turkey meatloaf.

-Founded in 1993 but only franchising since 2006, the company website currently lists 24 locations in Georgia, Florida, North Carolina, South Carolina, and Texas.
+Founded in 1993 but only franchising since 2006, the company website currently lists 24 locations (one less than last year) in Alabama, Georgia, Florida, North Carolina, South Carolina, and Texas.